top of page

 Esperanza Client

 Eber is an 18-year-old from Guatemala.
-After arriving in the U.S. in 2014, Eber began working with Esperanza attorney Anthony Cho on his asylum case.
+After arriving in the U.S. in 2014, Eber began working with an Esperanza attorney on his asylum case.
 Eber won his case in 2016 and is excited to be living in the United States permanently.

 Eber will be entering the 11th grade this fall, and plans to attend college and eventually pursue a career in business.
 Eber enjoys playing soccer and several musical instruments, particularly the piano.